 Early in 2005, a design contest was held calling for a signature sculpture.
 Although she had never visited the park, UW-Eau Claire art student Anne Jensen submitted a design “for the experience”.
 Her design, chosen by a panel of judges because they thought it reflected our mission of healing and would encourage visitors to reflect and meditate within the rooms of the garden, depicted 6 birds flying upwards through a large sphere.
 She explained the birds were meant to represent WWI, WWII, Vietnam, Korea, Desert Storm and Iraq.
 When asked what the bird represented, she wasn’t sure.
 It was after she had walked the grounds that she chose doves and turned to the task of finding someone to build her sculpture.

-On February 24, 2006 Janie and Andrew’s Family, Anne, and David did set it’s base in the Meditation Garden the Ascension of Doves sculpture.
+On February 24, 2006, Janie and Andrew’s family, Anne and David, set the base of the Ascension of Doves sculpture in the Meditation Garden.
 Seven Doves.
 Welcome Home, Andrew.